-A. When you copy the data under BlockBlob and PageBlob folders on your disk, a container is created in the Azure storage account for each subfolder under the BlockBlob and PageBlob folder.
-If you copied the files under BlockBlob and PageBlob folders directly, then these are in a default container $root under the Azure Storage account.
+When you copy the data under BlockBlob and PageBlob folders on your disk, a container is created in the Azure storage account for each subfolder under the BlockBlob and PageBlob folder.
+If you copied the files under the BlockBlob and PageBlob folders directly, then the files are in a default container $root under the Azure Storage account.
 When you copy the data into a folder under AzureFile folder, a fileshare is created.

-Q. I just noticed that I did not follow the Azure naming requirements for my containers.
+I just noticed that I didn't follow the Azure naming requirements for my containers.
 Will my data fail to upload to Azure?

-A. If the container names have uppercase letter, then those are automatically converted to lowercase.
-If the names are not compliant in other ways (special characters, other languages and so on), the upload will fail.
+Any uppercase letters in your container names are automatically converted to lowercase.
+If the names are not compliant in other ways - for example, they contain special characters or other languages - the upload will fail.
 For more information, go to Azure naming conventions.

 DataBoxDiskValidation.cmd provided in the DataBoxDiskImport folder to generate checksums for validation.
 If you have multiple disks, you need to open a command window per disk and run this command.
 Keep in mind that this operation can take a long time (~hours) depending upon the size of your data.

-A. The Data Box Disks are encrypted with AES-128 Microsoft BitLocker encryption.
-These require a single passkey to unlock all the disks and access data.
+The Data Box Disks are encrypted with AES-128 Microsoft BitLocker encryption, and a single passkey is required to unlock all the disks and access data.

-Q. I copied data to ManagedDisk folder.
+I copied data to the ManagedDisk folder.
 I don't see any managed disks with the resource group specified for managed disks.
-Was my data uploaded to Azure and how can I locate it?
+Was my data uploaded to Azure?
+How can I locate it?

-A. Yes.
-Your data was uploaded to Azure but if you don't see any managed disks with the specified resource groups, it is likely because the data was not valid.
-If the page blobs, block blobs, Azure Files, and managed disks were not valid, these would go to the following folders:
+Yes.
+Your data was uploaded to Azure, but if you don't see any managed disks with the specified resource groups, it's likely because the data was not valid.
+If page blobs, block blobs, Azure Files, or managed disks are not valid, they will go to the following folders:

-- Page blobs would go to a block blob container starting with databoxdisk-invalid-pb-.
+- Page blobs will go to a block blob container starting with databoxdisk-invalid-pb-.

-- Azure Files would go to a block blob container starting with databoxdisk-invalid-af-.
+- Azure Files will go to a block blob container starting with databoxdisk-invalid-af-.

-- Managed disks would go to a block blob container starting with databoxdisk-invalid-md-.
+- Managed disks will go to a block blob container starting with databoxdisk-invalid-md-.